-The walk from the pretty village of Dervaig to the spectacular coastline at Quinish Point has to be one of the highlights of any visit to Mull, and if you have the time I thoroughly recommend you get your hiking boots on and explore this remote part of the island.
+The walk from the pretty village of Dervaig to the spectacular coastline at Quinish Point has to be one of the highlights of any visit to the Isle of Mull, and if you have the time I thoroughly recommend you get your hiking boots (link to boot reviews) on and explore this remote part of the island.

 Taking around 4 hours to complete the return journey, the walk from Dervaig to Quinish Point passes some of the prettiest parts of Mull and you’ll find yourself crossing wide-open fields, thick woodland, clifftop viewpoints and heather-covered moorland before finally arriving at the Quinish headland.

 This dramatic stretch of coastline features two flat-topped hills which offer fantastic views to Coll, Rum and Skye, with the rising hills of North Uist also visible on a clear day.